simo-bimo/denison-2023/README.md

 I have explicitly type-hinted as much as I can (everything that isn't a pain in python anyway), which is what all the `Callable[[np.ndarray], np.ndarray]]` stuff is.
 That means 'this argument should be a function which takes a numpy array as input and gives a numpy array as output'.
 This is generally just good programming practice, and though I know it's annoying it helps you avoid many stupid errors (and sometimes forces you to write better logic).

 Good luck!
 Have fun. :)

+P.S.
+There's also a TODO list in there, which serves as a bit of a log for the whole project.